GSA/datagov-infrastructure/README.md

 Data.gov Infrastructure as Code

-This repo contains the Work in Progress (WIP) Dockerized - Terraform, Jenkins, Packer work for the Data.gov Production deployment.
+This repo contains the Work in Progress (WIP) Ansible Deployment of Jenkins (TBD docker-compose) for Infrastructure as Code using Terraform, (TDB compatiable Cloudformation Jenkins pipeline).
+Using Jenkins, Terraform, Packer to deploy [Data.gov's Production Deployment](https://github.com/gsa/catalog-deploy).

-`docker compose up`

 ## Contributing
 We're so glad you're thinking about contributing to Data.gov!